Four students charged over beating of girl who died by suicide days later

 Adriana Kuch was found dead at her home in Bayville, New Jersey, on 3 February, two days after she was allegedly beaten by a group of students at Central Regional High School in Berkeley Township.

-Adriana’s father Michael Kuch wrote in Facebook posts and in interviews that a video of the assault had posted online and shared on social media to “make fun of her”.
+Adriana’s father Michael Kuch wrote in Facebook posts and in interviews that a video of the assault had been posted online to “make fun of her”.

 On Friday, Ocean County Prosecutor Bradley D. Billhimer announced criminal charges had been brought against four female students at the school.

-One was charged with aggravated assault, two others with conspiracy to commit aggravated assault, and a fourth with harassment and Mr Billhimer said.
+One was charged with aggravated assault, two others with conspiracy to commit aggravated assault, and a fourth with harassment, Mr Billhimer said.

 The students’ names have not been released.
 They had already been suspended by the school district.

-“Each juvenile and their guardian was served with a copy of their complaint and are released pending future court appearances,” Mr Billhimer said.
+“Each juvenile and their guardian was served with a copy of their complaint and are released pending future court appearances,” Mr Billhimer added.

 Mr Kuch is furious at the school’s handling of the assault on his daughter.

-He told NBC New York that the school did not notify police even though Adriana was left bloodied and bruised, and blacked out.
+He told NBC New York that the school did not notify police even though Adriana was left bloodied and bruised, and blacked out afterwards.

 Mr Kuch told the network that one of the girls who assaulted his daughter had been threatening her online for several years, and that he believes the bullying drove his daughter to suicide.